chrisanag1985/fetch_mandiant_threatintel/README.md

 # Fetch Mandiant Threat Intel

-Python Script that download Mandiant Threat Intel to JSON file for offline consuption.
+Python Script that download Mandiant Threat Intel to JSON file for offline consumption.

 It can also adds an additional field to be ready for Splunk consumption